Commercial model

 AI-supported pool recognitio…

 The M1 Pro Max 100 AI by iGarden integrates 3 distinct technology components across sensing, connectivity, intelligence, and interaction layers.
-The physical platform features a height of Not officially disclosed, a weight of 11.5kg net, a top speed of 12m/min, providing the foundation on which this technology stack operates.
+The physical platform features a weight of 11.5kg net, a top speed of 12m/min, providing the foundation on which this technology stack operates.

 The perception layer is built on Biomimetic dual-AI vision system, Sonar-based communication.
 These work in concert to give the robot a detailed understanding of its operating environment.
 This multi-sensor approach provides redundancy and enables the robot to function reliably even when individual sensors encounter challenging conditions such as low light, reflective surfaces, or cluttered spaces.